 Expecting a baby is incredibly exciting, but there are lots of things to organise too.
 Take the stress out of shopping with our checklist of newborn baby essentails.

-From pushchairs and Moses baskets to baby monitors and clothing, if you’re bewildered by all the baby paraphernalia out there, relax… you don’t need it all.
+From pushchairs and Moses baskets to the best baby monitors and clothing, if you’re bewildered by all the baby paraphernalia out there, relax… You don’t need it all.
 There are, however, some key items you’ll want to stock up on and consider buying.

 In the weeks running up to a due date, expectant parents are usually dashing around trying to get everything ordered and sorted for their new arrival.
 To help you along with the process, we've rounded up some of the essential baby products you'll need to be armed with.
 We are not talking about all the fancy extras, just the key items you'll need for day-to-day life with a baby.

 So there's no need to spend hours researching online, we've rounded up the things you will need to save you time and to take the stress out of shopping.
 Read on for our advice on how to choose these newborn baby essentials.

 Newborn baby essentials - your checklist at a glance

 Why you can trust GoodTo.
 Our experienced Consumer Editor & parent reviewers spend hours testing products to help you make the best choice.
 Find out how we test and review products.

 - Baby mattress and bedding

 - Moses basket

 - Carrier or sling